haykh/myplotlib/README.md

 - [ ] add streamplot for fieldline plotting
 - [ ] isocontour plotting
-- [ ] add a test plot for the demo
+- [x] print all the newly added colormaps and the default color sequence
-- [ ] add image to readme
+- [x] add a test plot for the demo
-- [ ] print all the newly added colormaps and the default color sequence
+- [x] add image to readme